janmazza/janmazza/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Structural Economics
 - Household Finance
 - Macro-finance
+- Social Mobility
 - Political Economy
-- Text Analysis
+- Structural Economics

 # Education to show in About widget
 education: